Favorite Christian sayings:

 As I grew up and learned more about the world, my theology became more progressive, my understanding of the Gospel leaned more toward social justice and becoming spiritually rich, trying to bring more of heaven to our Earthly lives.

-I went searching through several churches and denominations: high-church Episcopalian, heady academic churches, a historic, LGBTQ-welcoming and lesbian-led Unitarian Universalist church, a groovy, peace-and-justice start-up, even a Buddhist meditation center.
+I went searching through several churches and denominations: high-church Episcopalian, heady academic churches, a historic, LGBTQ-welcoming and lesbian-led Unitarian Universalist church, a groovy, peace-and-justice start-up, yoga, and a Buddhist meditation center.
+Through all of these experience, I learned to respect and value the historic trajectory of many faith traditions and also more fully appreciate the largeness of God.

 I worked in fair-trade initiatives with Oxfam America, Equal Exchange Coffee, and also with the Unitarian Universalist Service Committee.
 Later, I became a full-time actor and singer and did solo shows, stage performances, commercials and some TV and film.
 Through it all, there was always this call to ministry.

 In 2004, I entered Harvard Divinity School.
-I did chaplaincy at Brigham & Women’s Hospital and the Memorial Church at Harvard.
+I served as a chaplain at Brigham & Women’s Hospital and the undergraduate chaplain at the Memorial Church at Harvard.
 After graduation, I served as a Pastoral Resident in a Lilly Endowment-sponsored program at Wellesley Village Church (United Church of Christ).
 After that, I served as Lead Pastor of a good-sized, vibrant UCC church in Bellingham, Washington.

 In 2013, I returned to the Boston area to serve this wonderful congregation, the United Parish in Brookline.
 I am blessed to be here.
 The people are fantastic and our building is gracious and majestic.
 This community has a great tradition of ecumenicism and social justice and is overflowing with potential to expand our ministry into Brookline, the greater Boston area and the world.